YingCGooi/coin_exchange/README.md

 Some tests will fail the first or second try due the timing where the real time prices are updated.
 Many tests are asserted against real-time data, so discrepancies may occur.

 ### Offline Mode
 It is possible to run the server entirely off-line.
 In this case, prices will be randomized within a certain range.
 Charts will not be displayed.
-For best user experience, it is recommended that you have an active Internet connection.
+For the best user experience, it is recommended that you have an active Internet connection.